txuyuan/CX/README.md

 CHome:
  > Teleportation system
  >
- > Teleport to home - Home is set by and unique to player, can be accessed from anywhere
+ > Teleport to home - Home is set by and unique to player (using /chome sethome), can be accessed from anywhere
  >
  > Teleport to death - Teleports to last death point, single-use for each death
  >
- > Teleport to shop - Teleports to a common shopping district point, configurable by admin (Just did this for fun, might not be useful)
+ > Teleport to shop - Teleports to a common shopping district point, configurable by admin (using /chome /setshop) Only accessible by players if in Overworld.

 CGroup:
  > Group chat system